 The residency consist of free lodging, free work space, and an official showing arranged by R.E.D.

-We are opened for submission to be able to find those hidden crucial films we need to select, those films out of our normal reach and more.
-Although, we have started by selecting some few films previously to this call.
+We are opening the submission to find those hidden crucial films we need to select, those films out of our normal reach and more.

 -We are looking for films which have strong elements of movement and dance, including expressions such as: